conventional-changelog/commitlint/packages/conventional-changelog-lint/readme.md

 ## Configuration

-`conventional-changelog-lint` allows detailed configuration via `.conventional-changelog-lintrc` and shareable configuration.
+`conventional-changelog-lint` is configured via `.conventional-changelog-lintrc` and shareable configuration.

-By default it will use the [angular](https://github.com/marionebl/conventional-changelog-lint-config-angular#rules) shareable config.
+When no `.conventional-changelog-lintrc` is found it will use the [angular](https://github.com/marionebl/conventional-changelog-lint-config-angular#rules) shareable config.
 See the documentation there for default rules.

+When a `.conventional-changelog-lintrc` is found it will **not** load any preset unless specified via [extends](#extends) configuration.

 ### extends